victormihalache/hledger-accrue/README.md

-# `hledger-accrue`
+# hledger-accrue

 This is a Python 3 script that takes an amount and a bunch of params which it uses to generate multiple transactions that add up to the original amount.
 This is useful for accruing expenses.

 ## Requirements

-Make sure you have a working installation of Python.
+Make sure you have a working installation of Python 3.

 ## Installation